neuroinformatics-unit/datashuttle/docs/source/pages/get_started/getting-started.md

 We will upload data to a central data storage machine, as you would do at the end of a real acquisition session.

-Finally we will download data from the central storage to a local machine, as you would do during analysis.
+Finally, we will download data from the central storage to a local machine, as you would do during analysis.

 ## Installing ``datashuttle``